opencomputeproject/SAI-Challenger/usecases/README.md

 ### DUT Config Variations
 The diagram portion below illustrates that SAI Challenger supports both saithrift and sairedis APIs.
 SAI Challenger test-cases can run over either API without change.
 A test configuration file selects which API to use.

-A given DUT can sun, one at a time, either saithrift RPC server (`saiserver`) or the SONiC `syncd` daemon.
+A given DUT can run, one at a time, either a saithrift RPC server (`saiserver`) or the SONiC `syncd` daemon.
 A test controller could execute one set of tests over saithrift (with `saiserver` running on the DUT) to verify the DUT via remote libsai calls; then execute the same tests using sairedis (with redis and syncd running on the DUT) to verify partial SONiC integration.
 The sonic-mgmt testbed has [instructions](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/sai_quality/README.md) for executing PTF-based [sai_qualify](https://github.com/sonic-net/sonic-mgmt/tree/master/tests/sai_qualify) tests, by replacing the `syncd` container with `saiserver`.
 This same process should work if PTF is replaced with SAI Challenger.

 ![dut-api-variations](../img/dut-api-variations.svg)